nori-parelius/noriparelius/content/post/way-out-of-burnout.md

 And I remind myself of the wisdom that was hanging on the wall of my classroom in high school: "Sleeping is living too."

 {{< figure src="/ox-hugo/burnout_dormir-c-est-vivre-aussi.jpg" alt="A cute drawing of a child and his plushies sleeping.
-Text in French says "Dormir, c'est vivre aussi...", meaning "Sleeping is living too..."." caption="<span class=\"figure-number\">Figure 1: </span>I actually found the poster we had hanging in my high school classroom.
+Text in French says /Dormir, c'est vivre aussi.../, meaning /Sleeping is living too.../." caption="<span class=\"figure-number\">Figure 1: </span>I actually found the poster we had hanging in my high school classroom.
 It seems like it came straight from France from some 90s campaign for better sleep.
 I remember how its message: \"Sleeping is living too\" felt meaningful in those days when we were staying up late with homework." >}}

 ## 2. Diet {#2-dot-diet}